-When this was demolished a new Vicarage (no.2) was built on the corner of Church Road and Sidbury Close and is now "Old Church House".
+When this was demolished a new Vicarage was built; it's on the corner of Church Road and Sidbury Close and is now called Old Church House.
 Some church members remember visiting the Vicar there and the garden parties!

-The current Vicarage (no.3) was built in the garden of Old Church House.
+The current Vicarage was built in the garden of Old Church House.
 It is not quite the same grand style as Vicarages 1 and 2!!